inspire-eu-validation/discovery-service/csw-iso-ap/at-02-extended-behaviour.md

 # Extended Behaviour

-**Purpose**: Test that the extended behaviour of the discovery service consists of Discovery Service Operations, Discovery Service Queryables and Discovery Service Multilingual aspects.
+**Purpose**: Test that the extended behaviour of the Discovery Service consists of Discovery Service Operations, Discovery Service Queryables and Discovery Service Multilingual aspects.

 **Prerequisites**